29jm/29jm.github.io/_posts/2020-03-07-advanced-memory-allocation.markdown

 ## Our previous allocator: now too simple

-Previously, SnowflakeOS used what's called a *buddy allocator*, i.e. an allocator that keeps track of the last block only, and that always allocates after that last block, with no means of freeing previous blocks individually.
+Previously, SnowflakeOS used what's called a *bump allocator*, i.e. an allocator that keeps track of the last block only, and that always allocates after that last block, with no means of freeing previous blocks individually.

 I would've liked to keep that design as the implementation is concise and easy to understand, but unfortunately it's now too simple for my use.
 Not being able to reuse blocks is the deal breaker here, as the window manager will have to do a lot of small and short-lived allocations, and the goal is to not to run out of memory in five seconds.